notmuch/notmuch/doc/man1/notmuch-config.rst

    messages changed (in the database or in git, as appropriate) is not too large.
 This item controls what fraction of total messages is considered "not too large".

+.. nmconfig:: git.ref

+    Commits that do not match this ref are ignored by :any:`git-remote-notmuch`

+    Default: ``refs/heads/master``

 .. nmconfig:: git.tag_prefix